maurosoria/dirsearch/native/README.md

 and dynamically discovered paths.
 Native regex matching uses the hybrid `fancy-regex` engine: ordinary expressions retain the finite-automata fast path, while lookarounds and backreferences run in its bounded backtracking engine.
+Basic and Bearer/JWT origin authentication are applied inside the persistent native engine, including target-embedded Basic credentials.
+Digest and NTLM remain explicit parse-time errors because they require challenge-response flows that the native transport does not implement yet.

 ## Source layout